 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

 Being a school offering two year programs, prospective students should consider the multi year outlay when budgeting the cost for two years at Blue Mountain Community College.

-At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at Blue Mountain Community College is $27,508 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 2 year associate degree at BMCC is $39,452 for students graduating in normal time.
 This methodology for estimating the 2 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.